4strid/nekodb/README.md

 ```
 Here we supply a named `presave` hook to be run any time the password is updated.
 Because
 validation only occurs when a field is updated, even though the new password may or may not
 pass validation, you can still modify the model and save it as needed.

-Because we used a named
-hook (specifying which field it should run on) the password won't end up getting double encrypted.
+We make sure not to double encrypt the password by specifying that it should only be updated if
+the `password` field is updated.

 To update the password, you need only set a new password on the model and the new password
 will be validated and encrypted.